RepRapLtd/Electric3DPrinter/README.md

 Printing random(ish) shapes and deep learning (23 July 2021)
 ------------------------------------------------------------

-After a year and a half gap (caused, *inter alia*, by the covid pandemic) I have come back to this project.
+After a year-and-a-half gap (caused, *inter alia*, by the covid pandemic) I have come back to this project.
+I've set it up to "print" random shapes in a way I shall immediately describe.
+But what use are random shapes?
+They can be used to train a neural network to generate shapes that are not random automatically.
+I shall outline my proposal for that at the end of this section.

 I have written a Python wrapper for the C++ partial-differential-equation solver that works out the printed shapes.
 It's in the Software/GAN directory of this repository.